Beginning Beekeeping Important Questions

 Honey bees need one gallon of water per hive per day, and you’ll want to control where they’re getting their water.
 For example, you probably don’t want them getting their water from your neighbor’s pool.

-Bees can be trained to get their water from a particular source by scenting the water (almond or vanilla extract are easy to add) and once they start going to one smell they’ll always return to it.
+You can train honey bees to get their water from a particular source by scenting the water (almond or vanilla extract are easy to add to your water source to attract them) and once they start going to one smell they’ll always return to it.
 It’s a good idea to keep the source of water near the hive; it gives them more time to make honey, rather than gathering water.

-It’s a good idea to take a look at something like Google Maps to see where your bees will be gathering their food (for example, it might not be great to locate them in the midst of soybeans – or you might produce GM honey).
+It’s a good idea to take a look at something like Google Maps to see where your bees will be gathering their food (for example, it might not be great to locate them in the midst of soybeans – or you might produce GM (genetically modified) honey.